stephaneVercouillieBMID/slate/source/index.html.md

 In short, this Base64URL encoding is called a JSON Web Token (JWT).
 It makes sure that the data you received has not been modified.

-### Handling Token Error Response
+### Handling token error response

-If the Token request is invalid or unauthorized an HTTP 400 response will be returned as in the example:
+If the token request is invalid or unauthorized an HTTP 400 response will be returned as in the example:

 ```http--inline
 HTTP/1.1 400 Bad Request